 Tips for increasing your approval chances

 - Put together a financial plan and start saving.
 Figure out your regular expenses, establish a budget and set a reminder for paying bills.
-These are the small steps you can take to improve your credit rating.
+These are the small steps you can take to improve your credit score.

 - Be honest about your history.
 There’s nothing you can hide from a lender so it’s good to be open and transparent with them.
 Show them the steps you’ve taken to improve and how you plan to make repayments.

 - Avoid applying with someone else who has bad credit.
-You probably won’t be able to borrow as much but if your partner has a bad credit rating as well, it will probably hurt your chances of approval.
+You probably won’t be able to borrow as much but if your partner has a bad credit score as well, it will probably hurt your chances of approval.

 What should I do if my home loan application gets denied?